 Cenovus Energy Inc is an oil & gas integrated business based in the US.
 Cenovus Energy shares (CVE) are listed on the NYSE and all prices are listed in US Dollars.
-Cenovus Energy employs 2,413 staff and has a market cap (total outstanding shares value) of USD$15 billion.
+Cenovus Energy employs 2,413 staff and has a trailing 12-month revenue of around 0.00.

 *Signup bonus information updated weekly.

 The value of any investment can go up or down depending on news, trends and market conditions.
 We are not investment advisers, so do your own due diligence to understand the risks before you invest.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 This chart is not advice or a guarantee of success.
 Rather, it gauges the real-time recommendations of three popular technical indicators: moving averages, oscillators and pivots.
 Finder is not responsible for how your stock performs.